kyliemccabe1/Project-DW/README.md

 We primarily used data from the City of Chicago Health and Human Services website, Food Inspections | City of Chicago | Data Portal and scraped from a website Best Restaurants in Chicago, from the Infatuation.com.

-The Written Report can be accessed above as "Wrangling Final Project"
+The Written Report can be accessed above as a pdf, "Wrangling Final Project"

 # Project-DW